Matesanz/quiz-question-generator/README.md

 > [!NOTE]
 > You can find more configurable parameters in the [Parameters section](#parameters)

+## 📝 How to use the API

-You can also use code to check the API
+You can use the API through python:

 ```python
 import requests